doughoke/concourse_resource_packer_gce/README.md

 - `project` (optional string): The project name the image is in (should be used when the account may not have permission to the default parent account)
 - `region` (required string): The GCP region to work in
 - `credentials` (required string): for GCP account
+- `family` (optional string): used for check if you are triggering against an image family
 - `debug` (optional string): defaults to false

 ## Behaviour